hannobraun/fornjot/README.md

 ### Code-CAD in Rust

 Models are defined as Rust code.
-They are compiled separately, and loaded into a host application as a plug-in, to ensure fast compile times.
+To ensure fast compile times, they are compiled separately, and loaded into a host application as a plug-in.

 ``` rust
 use std::collections::HashMap;